Before writing any Java code, let’s understand some basic building blocks of Java.

 System.out.println("Hello World");

-is used to print any string that is passed to it on the console.
+is used to print any string that is passed as an argument on the console.

 Detailed Explanation —